-Any development on the RES-N lands (Killinarden and Ballycullen / Oldcourt) abutting the Rural Zone at Map 9 shall be designed, located, scaled and serviced in a manner that does not detract from the character and landscape of the receiving environment bearing in mind its proximity to the HA-DM zone.
+Any development on the RES-N lands (Killinarden and Ballycullen/Oldcourt) abutting the Rural Zone at Map 9 shall be designed, located, scaled and serviced in a manner that does not detract from the character and landscape of the receiving environment bearing in mind its proximity to the HA-DM zone.

-To only consider buildings of a reasonable / appropriate height in our heritage villages and that this is in line with existing buildings and is sympathetic to the makeup of these heritage villages.
+To include a reasonable height in heritage villages and that this is in line with current buildings and is sympathetic to the makeup of these heritage villages.